threedaymonk/shuttlexpress/README.md

 A program for responding to Contour ShuttleXpress events in Linux.

-At the moment, it simply parses the raw event packets and prints out a line for every state change.
-In the future, it will probably do something more useful.
+At the moment, events are hard-coded to simulated key presses in `shuttle.scm` but this will probably change.

 ## Requirements

 * Linux
 * Chicken Scheme
 * The **matchable** egg
+* Xlib headers
 * A Contour ShuttleXpress

-The device also needs to be accessible to the user running the program, via a udev rule or sudo.
+# Instructions

+Copy the udev rule to `/etc/udev/rules.d`:

+    sudo make udev

+Build it:

+    make

+Run it:

+    ./shuttle